 5. Apply new ways of thinking to traditional NRM topics including water, soil, forest, wildlife and coastal management, as well as emerging issues of climate change, pollution and land use.

 Topics will include:

-- Basic ecological principles & their application to natural resource management
+- Evaluating traditional ecological principles and management practices in natural resource management

 Basic understanding of environmental management and sustainability concepts